 Jeff was taking night acting classes with Naomi Thornton at Michael Howard Studios which deeply inspired him.
 The theater background and training he received there was crucial in his development as an actor.
 Jeff then moved onto the stage in several Off-Broadway productions and produced and set designed Six Acts of Love which opened Off-Broadway at NYC’s Flatiron Theatre in 1999.

 Jeff then made the move to Los Angeles and has kept busy with films, television, plays, commercials and producing ever since.
 Jeff has been fortunate to play a wide variety of roles.
 In 2000, he landed his first lead role in a feature film Hollywood Vampyr opposite Muse Watson (NCIS, I Know What You Did Last Summer films) and Trevor Goddard (Pirates of the Caribbean, Mortal Combat).
 The film was well received in the festival circuit and earned Jeff a Best Actor Nomination at Modesto ShockerFest, and has now become somewhat of a cult film in the gothic community.
-Jeff has since appeared in a variety of indie films, most recently in 2014 he portrayed Cameron Kane in a noir thriller This Last Lonely Place officially supported by the Humphrey Bogart Estate.
+Jeff has since appeared in a variety of indie films, one being a noir thriller This Last Lonely Place officially supported by the Humphrey Bogart Estate in 2014.
+More recently in 2017 Jeff starred in two TV movies which were top trends on Twitter and social media.
+Jeff portrayed Dr. Evan Michaels in Forgotten Evil a therapist who is big on hypnosis techniques and tries to help the stories lead, played by Masiela Lusha, remember who she is.
+Jeff also starred as the dad/ex-husband John Wells in Sinister Minister based on a true story, which premiered on Lifetime in the Top 25 rated shows at No. 15 as reported by TV BY The Numbers.
 Jeff has also been widely seen as one of Disneyland’s “Disney Dads” featured in dozens of advertisements, brochures and online promos.
 Jeff studied script analysis for many years in both NYC and LA with such renowned teachers as New York Times bestselling author Larry Moss, whom he still studies with today.